Jason-Whitmore/jpf/docs/Examples.md

 ```
 Starting complex LinearModel example.
 Will generate data from a randomized transformation and bias matrix, then train a linear model on it.
-After training, the learned parameters will then be compared to the original data generation matricies to determine if training worked.
+After training, the learned parameters will then be compared to the original data generation matrices to determine if training worked.
 To see if model saving/loading works, the LinearModel will be saved to disk, reloaded, and then the losses will be compared.
 Generating data...
 Creating LinearModel and training...